Lew Hoad: Professional career: 1957–1973

 In January 1963, Hoad and Rosewall guaranteed the contract of new pro Rod Laver.
 Hoad defeated Laver 8–0 in an Australian tour, some of their matches played to best-of-five and televised from sold-out stadiums.
 On Laver's pro debut on 5 January, Hoad beat Laver at White City stadium in Sydney on a "slippery" grass surface.
 Their match at the Kooyong stadium in Melbourne on grass was a close contest, with Laver extending Hoad to five sets before losing.
-After the Australian series, Hoad was inactive for five months, partly due to a shoulder injury.
+After the Australian series, Hoad was inactive for four months, partly due to a shoulder injury.
 Hoad did not plan to participate in the World Tour for 1963.
 On his return in June, he lost to Laver in the semifinal of the Adler Pro, and at the Forest Hills U.S. Pro tournament he lost to Buchholz in the first round.
 The Forest Hills event did not have a television contract, was a financial failure, and the players, with the exception of Gonzales, were not paid.
 At the French Pro indoor event at Stade Coubertin in September, Hoad was defeated in straight sets by Rosewall in the semifinal and lost the third place play-off against Sedgman.
 At the Wembley Pro, he reached the final after surviving a marathon semifinal against Buchholz in which he strained his leg muscle and was limping throughout most of the match.
 McCauley acclaimed the semi-final with Buchholz "one of the best contests ever staged at Wembley".
 Hoad was tired and sluggish in the final, which again he lost to Rosewall, this time in four sets.
 At the Tokyo Japanese Pro in November, Hoad defeated Rosewall in the preliminary round, but lost the third place match to Sedgman, Buchholz defeating Laver in the final.
 At the end of the World Championship Tour earlier in the season, Laver had finished second and was officially ranked the No. 2 professional player behind Rosewall.
 Hoad did not play in the World Tour, and was not officially ranked.